kellyliu12126/FraudDetection/README.md

 This is a supervised learning (classification) problem, which the **target feature 'fruad'** is provided.

-🎯 In order to minimize the loss for Ant Financial, its customers and involved merchants on the platform, we aim at predicting and detecting all potential fraud transactions by following processes.
+🎯 In order to minimize the loss for Payment Company A, its customers and involved merchants on the platform, we aim at predicting and detecting all potential fraud transactions by following processes.

 #### Overall Parts:
 - **section 1 👩🏼‍💻 : ** Exploratory Data Analysis